sinaatalay/rendercv/README.md

   sections:
     this_is_a_section_title:
       - This is a type of entry, TextEntry—just a plain string.
-      - You can have as many entries as you want under a section.
+      - You may have as many entries as you want under a section.
-      - RenderCV offers a variety of entry types, such as TextEntry, BulletEntry, EducationEntry, ExperienceEntry, NormalEntry, OneLineEntry, PublicationEntry.
+      - RenderCV offers a variety of entry types such as TextEntry, BulletEntry, EducationEntry, ExperienceEntry, NormalEntry, OneLineEntry, PublicationEntry.
       - Each entry type has its own set of attributes and different